TokenMarketNet/walletconnect-wizard/README.md

 export interface ConnectionResponse {
     type: ConnectionType;                   // 'walletconnect' or 'browser'
     provider: any;                          // asyncSendable provider that can be passed to new Web3(...)
+                                            // for MetaMask, this will be window.ethereum
+                                            // for WalletConnect, we use @walletconnect/web-provider
     web3: any;                              // currently always null, maybe Web3 object in the future
-    walletConnector: WalletConnect | null;  // this will be set to the wallet }
+    walletConnector: WalletConnect | null;  // WalletConnect object, or null if connected using MetaMask }
 ```